 Key Intuitions from the Practical

-Engaging students in practical robotics projects improves their computational thinking and problem-solving skills.
+Learning Discussion: Engaging students in practical robotics projects improves their computational thinking and problem-solving skills.
 This play but educational approach fosters resilience and persistence, particularly beneficial for learners with learning difficulties.

 Inclusiveness: Robotics caters for different learning styles, offering tangible experiences of practical building and text-based programming, making the topic accessible and personalised.